microsoftgraph/microsoft-graph-docs-contrib/concepts/toolkit/components/person-card.md

 | videoButtonLabel           | `Video`                   |
 | closeCardLabel             | `Close card`              |

-The control also exposes te following variables in person-card sections that can be localized.
+The control also exposes the following variables in person-card sections that can be localized.

 Contact Section